-A 30-year-old man arrested by RCMP with 33 grams of marijuana in his car can't find a Kamloops physician to prescribe it, his lawyer said Thursday.
+A 30-year-old man arrested by RCMP with marijuana in his car can't find a Kamloops physician to prescribe it, his lawyer said Thursday.

 Christopher Hermanson pleaded guilty in provincial court to possession of a controlled substance.
 Crown prosecutor Anthony Varesi said Hermanson was pulled over Sept.
 15, 2012, at an RCMP road check.